TheJacksonLaboratory/Computational-Genome-Analysis/README.md

 # Scripts
 This repository contains scripts and other resources intended for the exercises in the book.
+* Chapter 19: conifer.dat
 * Chapter 20: pedigree files:  	fam1.ped, fam2.ped, fam3.ped and sample-GRC38.vcf: see the _pedigree_ subdirectory
 * Chapter 32: files for running DrGAP: NA12878_annotated.vcf.gz, NA12878_filtered.vcf, hg38_refGene.exp: see the _drgap_ subdirectory
 * convertGenomeAccessions.pl: a script to convert VCF coordinates, an annoying but inevitable task for genome bioinformatics: see the _convertVCF_ subdirectory.